ScriptedSnark/GSChaos/gamedir/README.txt

 2. Rename DemoPlayer.dll to any name (for backup)
 3. Rename ASILoader_3248.dll to DemoPlayer.dll
 4. Run game
-5. If you see progress bar on top, Chaos Mod is installed successfully!
+5. If you see progress bar on top in game, Chaos Mod is installed successfully!

 ADDITIONAL INFO
 ==============